johnvilela/kanso/README.md

 ~/projects/personal/repo2
 ```

+## Roadmap

+Kanso is a living project that will continue to evolve while maintaining its simplicity and purpose.
+The following items are planned for future releases:

+- **Container Engine Selection** — Allow users to choose between Podman, Docker, or none
+- **Shell Options** — Let users pick their preferred shell: Fish, Zsh, or Bash
+- **Editor Choice** — Select between VSCode, Zed, or Neovim as the main code editor
+- **Miscellaneous Apps** — Offer optional installs for Spotify, Discord, WhatsApp, Signal, and Telegram
+- **ASCII Art Branding** — Add a simple and elegant Kanso ASCII logo displayed during installation
+- **Language Runtimes** — Let users choose to install Node.js, Ruby, Python, Rust, or Go
+- **Theme Selection** — Provide multiple GNOME and system themes beyond the default Ubuntu look

+---

+*Have suggestions or ideas to improve Kanso?
+Feel free to open an issue or discussion on GitHub — simplicity grows through collaboration.*

 ## Contribution Guidelines
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Make sure to follow the existing code style, include test descriptions to be reproducible, and update the documentation as needed.